zeuslawyer/blog-webdev-bootcamp/README.md

 # blog-webdev-bootcamp

 See the [live demo](https://zubinstestblog.herokuapp.com/).
-It may take a few minutes for Heroku to wake up!
+It may take a few seconds for Heroku to wake up!

 **_Note_**:  there are several sub-projects (in each branch) and the showcase project is a full stack CRUD blog webapp, and  is  in the deploymentAndRouters branch, and merged into master.